MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Evaluation

 In the domain of classical image processing, OpenCV is an essential tool.
 As a classic library for traditional image algorithms, numerous online courses and project repositories offer examples based on OpenCV.
 After evaluating various sources, we selected a beginner-oriented GitHub repository, "OpenCV\_Projects"~\cite{rchavezjOpenCV_Projects}, as the primary source of test data.
 This repository, with over 340 stars and around 55 OpenCV-related problems, was chosen because its content is widely accepted by developers and offers an appropriate difficulty level.
-Since there is a limited number of commonly used OpenCV operations, and to avoid redundancy with the 50 projects already selected for the VisionCoder knowledge base from other sources, we selected 30 simple projects from this repository.
-These projects are classified as \textbf{simple} because they can be completed with just a single module within the VisionCoder framework without the need for combining multiple modules.
+We selected 30 projects from this repository, which are classified as \textbf{simple} because they can be completed with at most 2 modules.

-While simple projects are useful for initial validation, testing VisionCoder’s performance on more complex, project-level tasks requires projects that involve the integration of multiple modules.
+While simple projects are useful for initial validation, testing MaCTG’s performance on more complex, project-level tasks requires projects that involve the integration of multiple modules.
 Unfortunately, such projects are typically found in real-world industrial scenarios and are rarely available in open-source repositories or tutorials.
 To fill this gap, we utilised the OpenAI-o1~\cite{OpenAIo1} model to generate 100 moderately complex projects by combining elements from the 30 simple projects.
 However, during the calibration process, we discovered that many of these generated projects lacked coherent and logical relationships between the modules, leading to confusing project descriptions.
 After reviewing and refining these projects, we finalised 50 \textbf{medium} projects, which generally require 2 to 3 modules to complete.